-Post-traumatic stress disorder (PTSD) is a serious condition that involves a person developing characteristic symptoms — such as flashbacks, numbing, and avoidance — after experiencing a traumatic stressor.Finding pharmaceutical options dangerous or ineffective, thousands of patients have turned to medical cannabis for relief, and states are increasingly adding PTSD to their lists of qualifying conditions for medical cannabis.
+Post-traumatic stress disorder (PTSD) is a serious condition that involves a person developing characteristic symptoms — such as flashbacks, numbing, and avoidance — after experiencing a traumatic stressor such as a violent assault or war.
+Finding pharmaceutical options dangerous or ineffective, thousands of veterans and other patients have turned to medical cannabis for relief,[1] and states now almost universally include PTSD as a qualifying condition for medical cannabis.

 The limitations of other medications

-Pharmaceutical drugs such as antipsychotics and antidepressants are often used to treat PTSD;1 however, according to researchers, such medications can be ineffective2 or even harmful.3,4The New York Times summarized the results of the largest study on antipsychotics’ use in treating PTSD, saying, “Drugs widely prescribed to treat severe post-traumatic stress symptoms for veterans are no more effective than placebos and come with serious side effects … ”5
+Pharmaceutical drugs such as antipsychotics and antidepressants are often used to treat PTSD;[2] however, according to researchers, such medications can be ineffective[3] or even harmful.[4],[5] The New York Times summarized the results of the largest study on antipsychotics’ use in treating PTSD, saying, “Drugs widely prescribed to treat severe post-traumatic stress symptoms for veterans are no more effective than placebos and come with serious side effects … ”[6]

-Science, studies, and research U.S. federal law has made it very difficult to conduct clinical research on cannabis’ therapeutic benefits.6 However, research has been conducted outside the U.S., including clinical trials ongoing in Israel, where a 2012 open pilot study in the Abarbanel Mental Hospital found that “medical cannabis was associated with a reduction in PTSD symptoms.”7
+U.S. federal law has made it very difficult to conduct clinical research on cannabis’ therapeutic benefits.[7]
+However, research has been conducted outside the U.S., including clinical trials in Israel, where a 2012 open pilot study in the Abarbanel Mental Hospital found that “medical cannabis was associated with a reduction in PTSD symptoms.”[8]

 In addition, a study conducted by Canadian researcher Dr. George Fraser involved administering nabilone — a prescription drug made of a synthetic cannabinoid (component of marijuana) — to patients who had PTSD with treatment-resistant nightmares.
 Fraser reported, "The majority of patients (72%) receiving nabilone experienced either cessation of nightmares or a significant reduction in nightmare intensity.
-Subjective improvement in sleep time, the quality of sleep, and the reduction of day-time flashbacks and night sweats were also noted by some patients."8
+Subjective improvement in sleep time, the quality of sleep, and the reduction of day-time flashbacks and night sweats were also noted by some patients."[9]

 Jurisdiction